MMRIZE/MMM-Scenes2/README.md

 #### `SCENES_RESUME`, payload: { callback }
 Resume the scene.
 The remaining life at pause would be applied with this command.
 You can also resume with other commands(e.g. `SCENES_NEXT`).
-In that case, the remaining life would be ignored and the scene would play instantly.
+In that case, the remaining life would be ignored, and the scene would play instantly.

 #### `SCENES_CURRENT`, payload: { callback }
-Get information of current scene.
+Get information on the current scene.

 #### `SCENES_PLAY`, payload: { callback, scene }
 Play a specific scene.
-`scene` could be a name or an index of a scene in the scenraio.
-If omitted, current scene would be applied.
+`scene` could be a name or an index of a scene in the scenario.
+If omitted, the current scene would be applied.

 ### Outgoing Notification
 #### `SCENES_CHANGED`, payload: { info }
 When scenes are changed, this notification will be emitted.

 ### WebAPI Endpoint
-You can access MM url to control this module from outside of MM. e.g.) IFTTT.
+You can access MM URL to control this module from outside of MM. e.g.) IFTTT.
 ```
 http://magicmirror.domain/scenes/pause
 http://magicmirror.domain/scenes/resume